TrollPursePublishing/trollpurse-ops/README.md

 This project, for ease of integration, creates required IAM roles with the `/ops/` path.
 The project tries to restrict access and role passing to this path.
 Most of the stacks are created with IAM Role ARNs as parameters, which will enable those with experience to use the stacks with IAM Roles managed by AWS mature organizations.
 This current template structure will be followed, and we may provide `*-no-iam.yml` type stacks in the future.

-### The Large Docker Builder is in the default VPC
+### The Large Docker Builder and AWS Batch are in the default VPC

 The large docker container fork currently deploys EC2 instances into the default VPC.
 While it is a short lived service - several hours - this is not ideal.
 This EC2 instance should be deployed to a private subnet with a route table pointing to a NAT that points to an Internet Gateway.
 [See this documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html).
 This strategy dramatically impacts the per month billing due to the NAT gateway charges which is why it was left out of the current iteration.
 Another option would be to build the network on demand, but this may impact build time for large windows containers if done from a cold start.
 It is a planned fix.